Parthmusic/GeoMaster/README.md

-This is a game I made in Java.
+This is a game I made in Java called "GeoMaster".
 It's an interactive quiz in which the user has to put thier Geography knowledge to the test.
 At the end they get a report based on thier performance.